Premier League, EFL, Scottish, WSL and non-League: This weekend's matches postponed

 The Scottish FA also announced that the SPFL, SWPL and Highland & Lowland Leagues have agreed that professional football matches will be postponed.

-The news comes after Queen Elizabeth II's passing on Thursday, with the country now in a state of national mourning.
+The postponements follow Queen Elizabeth II's passing on Thursday, with the country now in a state of national mourning.

+Premiership Rugby confirmed fixtures on Saturday and Sunday will take place.
+Friday's scheduled fixture between Bristol Bears and Bath Rugby will instead take place at 5.30pm on Saturday and an update will be given on the Sale Sharks vs Northampton Saints "as soon as possible".

+Saturday's Super League match between Huddersfield and Salford will be played after confirmation that Friday night's game between Catalans and Leeds would also go ahead as planned.

 In a statement, the Premier League said: "At a meeting this morning, Premier League clubs paid tribute to Her Majesty Queen Elizabeth II.